What does it mean to design quality into a proposal?

 Indecision works against your ability to design quality in

 During proposal creation you will face many decisions that need to be made.
-To design quality in, decisions need to be validated or approved as they are made.
-Designing quality in requires a series of validations and approvals with the key stakeholders and decision makers instead of waiting for milestones like drafts.
+To design quality in, decisions must be made so that they can be validated or approved.
+Designing quality in requires a series of validations and approvals with the key stakeholders and decision makers instead of waiting for milestones to have subjective reviews.

 Poor corporate decision making is the real reason companies stick with the old model of inspection and repair.
-They can’t decide an issue, so they delay until a draft is produced.
+They can’t decide, so they wait and see how the draft looks.
 A better approach is to improve your organization's ability to make decisions so that quality can be designed in.
 If you don’t do this, you are unlikely to be competitive against an organization that does.

 Don't fall back on old habits